RetroCro/TurtleWoW-Mods/README.md

 <br>

 > ## ⚠ Warning ⚠
-> If you don't know what you're doing this can really break your game!
-Make sure you read the help printout and documentation when messing with these settings.
+> Use the default options unless you know what you're doing.

-Option 2 is for advanced use cases when you want to set a custom value for one or more tweaks.<br>
+Option 2 is for advanced use cases when you want to set a custom value for one or more tweaks.
+Read the help printout and documentation when messing with these settings. <br>

 > ### 📜 Example